Clubs & Organizations

 Financial Leadership Society

 This Auburn honorary and professional organization is open to freshmen and sophomore students who are interested in pursuing accounting as a major and have minimum overall and accounting GPAs of 3.0.
 Organizational meetings are held in conjunction with Beta Alpha Psi meetings on Tuesday nights at 6:00 p.m.

-The Investment Club is a student-run organization that provides a practical way for students to enhance their knowledge and awareness of the equity markets.
-The Investment Club is funded by Birmingham-based investment bank Sterne Agee Group, Inc. and competes with other schools in the southeast to produce the largest investment gains during the fall and spring semesters.
+The Auburn Student Investment Fund is a student-run organization that provides a practical way for students to enhance their knowledge and awareness of the equity markets.
+The Auburn Student Investment Fund is funded by Birmingham-based investment bank Sterne Agee Group, Inc. and competes with other schools in the southeast to produce the largest investment gains during the fall and spring semesters.
 A portion of the gains are donated to the Harbert College of Business at the end of the competition.
-The Investment Club is open to any student at Auburn University with any level of experience.
+The Auburn Student Investment Fund is open to any student at Auburn University with any level of experience.

 Financial Management Association National Honor Society